lgonzalezrouco/pti/goREST/README.md

 }
 ```
 Rebuild, run and open http://localhost:8080/endpoint/1234 in your browser.

-**WARNING: The Go compiler does not report warnings, only errors that prevent compilation (e.g. for unused variables).
-If you don't fix them the binaries will not be updated.**

 Let's now add a new endpoint that accepts JSON as input.
 First of all add the following struct: